Jerome Kersey: Portland Trail Blazers (1984–1995)

-Coming from a school that was not known as a basketball powerhouse, Kersey was selected in the second round of the 1984 NBA draft (46th overall pick) by the Portland Trail Blazers.
+Kersey was selected in the second round of the 1984 NBA draft with the 46th overall pick by the Portland Trail Blazers, unusually high for a Division II player.
 He was a regular contributor from the bench, eventually becoming a starter, and by his third year, he began to shine, even coming in second behind Michael Jordan in the Slam Dunk Contest.

-The 1987–88 season, was his best statistically, as he averaged 19.2 points and 8.3 rebounds.
-He became a starter and was part of the nucleus of a strong Portland team, along with Clyde Drexler, Terry Porter, Buck Williams, and Kevin Duckworth that made it to the NBA Finals two out of the next three years (in 1990 and 1992).
-However, in subsequent years Clifford Robinson would take his place and Kersey found himself spending more time on the bench.
+The 1987–88 season was his best statistically, as he averaged 19.2 points and 8.3 rebounds in his first year as a starter.
+He joined a nucleus of a strong Portland team composed of Clyde Drexler, Terry Porter, Buck Williams, and Kevin Duckworth that made it to the NBA Finals two out of the next three years (in 1990 and 1992).
+However, in subsequent years the emergence of 6'10" Clifford Robinson at small forward found Kersey spending more time on the bench.

 Golden State Warriors (1995–1996)

-By 1995, Portland had several talented forwards, and he was left unprotected in that year's 1995 NBA expansion draft when he was selected by the Toronto Raptors, but they waived him before the 1995–96 season began.
+By 1995, Portland had several talented forwards, and he was left unprotected in that year's 1995 NBA expansion draft.
+Taken by the Toronto Raptors, he was waived before the 1995–96 season began.
 He signed with the Golden State Warriors, where he started 58 games, and had an altercation with Latrell Sprewell, which resulted in the latter threatening to bring a gun to practice.

 Los Angeles Lakers (1996–1997)

-For the 1996–97 season Kersey signed with the Los Angeles Lakers as a free agent, and he had a quite productive year, logging his most playing time in five seasons, because trades and injuries had left the Lakers thin.
+For the 1996–97 season Kersey signed with the Los Angeles Lakers as a free agent, and he had a quite productive year, logging his most playing time in five seasons on a team that had been left thin by injuries.